darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 * Notice the expected path = yelpcampv7/views
 * So it seems the path is relative to where the app was started from.
 * Fix: `cd src/` `nodemon app.js`

 ---

+* getting rid of global installations of npm packages since per project node_module directories seems to be the standard practice with nodeJS development, I can simply use a .gitignore to avoid clutter and space usage in my git repo.

+---

 ### 351. YelpCamp: User Associations: Comment